lukaross368/k8s-cc-azure/README.md

 ## High level Components

 Overall requirments are that a client should be able to run a github actions pipeline using some parameters.
-The pipeline should deploy all Infra using a custom terraform module and boostrap everything using kubeadm and then run some test scripts.
+The pipeline should deploy all Infra using a custom terraform module and bootstrap everything using kubeadm and then run some test scripts.

 ### IAC

-- terraform module to spin up and connect required azure infra
+- Pulumi Stack
-- tests for terraform module
+- Tests

 ### Bootstrap

-- use kubeadm for bootstrapping
+- use kubeadm package
 - Smoke test script to check cluster is up and running

 ### Install Addons